-We are proud to announce the latest release of our BPMN modeler / toolkit.
-It brings support for colors in BPMN diagrams and adresses a number of small drawing and modeling issues.
+We are happy to announce the latest release of our BPMN toolkit.
+It ships with improved label editing, improved snapping for better-looking diagrams and various bug fixes.

 News from the bpmn.io project

 Todays release of the latest version of cmmn-js introduces a new rendering layer that brings significant performance improvements to cmmn-js.
 The old layer based on Snap.svg is now gone from cmmn-js as well as diagram-js, the underlying diagram toolkit.
 With that sorted out, cmmn-js now imports diagrams twice as fast, is smaller in bundle size and feels more responsive.
 In addition to these changes, the release ships with improved direct editing for text annotations and fixes several bugs, too.